millimetr/millimetr-preact/README.md

-# 🔨 millimetr-default
+#  ⚛️ millimetr-preact

-This is a basic millimetr starting template.
+A millimetr starting template with [Preact](https://preactjs.com/) integration.

 It intentionally has as little configuration and integrations as possible - allowing you to configure it how you want from the ground up.
 See the template in action at [https://millimetr-default.netlify.app](https://millimetr-default.netlify.app)